SchrodtSven/P7CodeBuilder/README.md

 ## Philosophy, Design & Architecture

-We *always do* use native functions/classes etc. if possible.
+We *always* use native functions/classes etc. if possible.

+Mock data stores (json,xml, php ... whatsoever) will be minified and non human friendly readable

 ### Types